omvatten/qdiv/docs/Subset and manipulate data.rst

 *objlist* is a list of objects

-if *alreadyAligned* =True, the subset.align_sequences function has already been run on the objects to make sure the same sequences in different objects have the same names
+if *alreadyAligned* =True, the subset.align_sequences function has already been run on the objects to make sure the same sequences in different objects have the same names.

 if *differentLengths* =True, it assumes that the same ASV inferred with different bioinformatics pipelines could have different sequence lengths.